chemfiles/chemfiles/README.md

 ## Contributors and license

-Chemfiles was created and is maintained by Guillaume Fraux, and put to your disposition under the terms of the Mozilla Public License v2.0.
+Chemfiles was created and is maintained by Guillaume Fraux, and put to your disposition under the terms of the [3 clauses BSD license](LICENSE).
 By contributing to Chemfiles, you agree to distribute your contributions under the same license.

 All the contributors to chemfiles are listed in the [AUTHORS](AUTHORS) file.